erdos/convertible/README.md

 The above codes successfully generated the `(=>URI)`, `(=>URL)`, `(=>File)`, `(=>Time)` methods.
 You need to import them from the location of the conversion to call them.

-The automatically generated converter functions are called `(=>XXX)` where `XXX` is the name of the target class.
+The automatically generated converter functions are named `(=>XXX)` where `XXX` is the name of the target class.

 #### No `toString` conversions please

 You should not define converters that convert to `String` types.
-This is because many different types can be constructed from strings and it would enable irrational and unexpected type conversions.
+This is because many different types can be constructed directly from strings and automatically composing them with string conversions would enable irrational and unexpected type conversions.

 ## Ideas